MarwanMbarki/xml-api/README.md

 # XML-API - XDESIGN

-This is a Web application to deal with an XML data.
+Web aplication help the user to upload and XML file to MySQL Database.
+In addition It provide

 * User can Upload an XML file to the Database.
 * Fetch readable data to the browser from the Database.